iamraghav-m/quiz_app/README.md

 - Local State Management using [Hooks][hooks]
 -
-*_ Hooks are involved in every opeartion that is taking place in the App _*
+*_ Hooks are involved in every operation that is taking place in the App _*

 ## 💻 Pre-requisites
 - Basics Knowledge about HTML, CSS & JavaScript